Meatballs with Cabbage and Rice

-Inexpensive, but very juicy, appetizing and tender!
-Meatballs with cabbage, minced meat and rice turn out deliciously delicious!
-A great dish for lunch that will appeal to all family members!
-You can serve it with sour cream and with any side dish.
+Inexpensive, yet incredibly juicy, appetizing, and tender!
+These meatballs with cabbage, ground meat, and rice come out wonderfully delicious.
+A great dish for lunch that the whole family will love.
+Serve with sour cream and any side you like.

 Composition / ingredients